mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Features to be implemented_**
-In the future I would like to be able to let the user to download, shared the recipes via social media and via email.
+In the future I would like to be able to let the user download, share the recipes via social media and via email.
 Also I would like to have the functionality to confirm registration via email, reset password if forgotten.